Rethink Your Social Data In 2026

 The Truth About Social Right Now

-Social media is a direct reflection of our culture.
-So it’s no surprise it reflects two extremes:
+Social media is a direct reflection of our culture, so it’s no surprise it reflects two extremes:

 Paid on steroids.
 Organic on life support.

-Neither is sustainable for brands long term.
+Neither is sustainable for brands long term, and like most things, the answer is in the middle.

-Social’s next era is about rebuilding presence, trust, and connection.
-Use metrics to inform content — what’s resonating and what’s not — instead of believing that if you just hand Meta another $100K, you’ll automatically break into people’s hearts and homes.
+Use paid metrics to inform content — what’s resonating and what’s not — instead of believing that if you just hand Meta another $100K, you’ll automatically break through to people’s hearts and homes.

 Reset your expectations around what you’re measuring and why.